c-dilks/git-tutorial/README.md

 This `.git` directory contains all the information about your new `git` repository; you do not need to look at any of its files, or modify them, since you will be using `git` commands instead.
 The existence of this `.git/` directory makes this current directory a `git` repository.

 > [!IMPORTANT]
-> `git` is not meant to store large files.
-If you want to store large files, it's better to use another service, _e.g._,
+> `git` is _not_ meant to store large files, such as ROOT or HIPO files.
+It
+> works the best for text files, namely, code.
+If you want to store large
+> files, it's better to use another service, _e.g._,
 > [GitHub Large File Storage.](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage).

 ## Your first commit